 Vegan French Toast

 This is a recipe that I’ve been meaning to post for years now!
 Seeing as French toast is one of my all time favorite breakfast dishes, I figured that it was time I created a vegan version.
-I’ve tried a quite a few vegan french toast recipes that make things extra complicated with hard to find ingredients so I really wanted to keep this simple.
+I’ve tried a quite a few vegan French toast recipes that make things extra complicated with hard to find ingredients, so I really wanted to keep this recipe simple.

-Instead, we’re replacing the egg with ground flaxseed.
+Instead, we’re replacing the egg with a flax egg.
 It works to kind of stick to the outside of the bread and give that nice thick texture to the cooked toast.

 How to Make This Vegan French Toast Recipe

 Vegan French toast is made just like regular French toast, but without the eggs.
 The milk is easily replaced with any preferred non dairy milk (I typically use almond milk because it’s always in my fridge) and for this particular recipe, we’re replacing the egg with a flax egg of sorts.
 French toast needs a bit of a binding agent that sticks to the outside of the bread and solidifies as it cooks (these are all very untechnical terms).

 - Start this recipe by combining the milk and ground flaxseed together in a shallow bowl.
 Let this mixture sit and thicken for about 5 minutes.

 - Next, add all other ingredients to the flaxseed mixture.
 No matter what I do, I find combining the cinnamon and nutmeg into the liquid rather difficult.
 If you whisk for a good few minutes, it’ll incorporate a decent bit.
 Then I usually add in a little more cinnamon midway through dipping the bread into the mixture.

 - Spray a large skillet with cooking spray and heat over medium heat.

 - Lightly dip the slices of bread in the milk mixture so that the bread is just covered on each side (NOT soaked).